 3. Salim Langde Pe Mat Ro

 One of the finest movies to explore the effects of Hindutva extremism on minor communities, the movie won two National Film Awards.
-And Surekha Sikri played the role of the protagonist's mother.
-Early in her film career, she gave a memorable performance with this role - where she convincingly played a character far removed from her age or real-life situation
+And Surekha Sikri played the role of the protagonist’s mother.
+Early in her film career, she gave a memorable performance with this role, convincingly playing a character far removed from her age or real-life situation.

 4. Banegi Apni Baat (TV Series)